 Adaptation is also linked to mitigation.
 For example, as a response to water shortages, one risk of climate change, an adaptation measure to prevent leakages, which account for an average 10% in the world's major cities, is also linked to CO2 reduction, as preventing leakage renders the energy to newly produce and distribute water unnecessary.
 Further, if the magnitude of damage in a disaster when the disaster is envisioned in advance and preparations made, is compared to a case where no preparations are made, the environmental burden for recovery is striking smaller.
 In other words, enactment of adaptation measures is also linked to mitigation measures.

 To date, NEC's climate change responses have focused on mitigation, namely reduction of CO2 based on the provision of ICT solutions.
 While continuing to strengthen our mitigation efforts, we will aim to also contribute to climate change adaptation measures through solutions for society.
 We will move forward with our new environmental management goals to make a CO2 reduction contribution equal to 5 times the CO2 emissions of our entire supply chain by fiscal year 2020.

-The eight risks of climate change
+What NEC can contribute to The eight risks of climate change

 - Source:Report form Working Group Ⅱ: Impacts, Adaptation and Vulnerabilityin